Contrasting Pope & Talbot (OTCMKTS:PTBTQ) & Rayonier Advanced Materials (NYSE:RYAM)

 |N/A

-Rayonier Advanced Materials has a consensus target price of $4.55, indicating a potential downside of 44.51%.
-Given Rayonier Advanced Materials’ higher possible upside, analysts clearly believe Rayonier Advanced Materials is more favorable than Pope & Talbot.
+Rayonier Advanced Materials presently has a consensus target price of $4.55, indicating a potential downside of 49.61%.
+Given Rayonier Advanced Materials’ higher possible upside, equities research analysts plainly believe Rayonier Advanced Materials is more favorable than Pope & Talbot.

 Valuation and Earnings

-This table compares Pope & Talbot and Rayonier Advanced Materials’ revenue, earnings per share (EPS) and valuation.
+This table compares Rayonier Advanced Materials and Pope & Talbot’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue